 I would travel on weekends, holidays and squeeze leaves to taste freedom in bits and pieces.
 My heart wanted more, and every time I came back from travels, I started listening to what it said.

-Over 5 years.
-I have been traveling solo mostly over the last 5 years.
-When I first started out going alone, it was not yet a ‘cool trend’ or some statement or a brag-worthy deed.
-I began by exploring my backyard alone at first, traveling in South India, where I had already been countless times.
+I began by exploring my backyard alone at first, where I had already been countless times.
 Solo travel gave me new perspectives to these same places.

 I have had tons of fun meeting people from over 30+ countries, watching life go by, living with the locals and meeting and listening to fabulous stories from around the world.